BYLAWS OF THE AMERICAN SOCIETY OF GENE & CELL THERAPY

 Membership dues shall be assessed on a calendar year basis in amounts set for each class of membership by the Board of Directors in its discretion.
 Upon payment of the annual dues assessed, an individual shall be a member in good standing for such calendar year, entitled to all membership rights and benefits applicable to such membership class.

 6.1 Principal Officers and Qualifications: The officers of the Society shall consist of a President, President-Elect, Vice President, Secretary, and Treasurer.
 They must be Members in good standing and be permanent residents of the United States, Canada or Mexico.
-Ministerial and administrative functions of officers may be delegated to executive staff
+Ministerial and administrative functions of officers may be delegated to executive staff.

 6.2 The President: The President shall be the principal executive officer of the Society and shall perform all duties incidental to that position.
-The President shall preside at all meetings of the Society, serve as chairperson of the Board of Directors and be an ex-officio member of all committees except the Nominating Committee.
+The President shall preside at all meetings of the Society, serve as chairperson of the Board of Directors and be an ex-officio member of all committees except the Nominating and Awards Committee.
 The President shall also perform such other duties as may be prescribed by the Board of Directors from time to time.

 6.3 The President-Elect: The President-Elect shall be a member of the Board of Directors and shall perform the duties of the President in the absence or incapacity of the President.
-The President-Elect shall be an ex-officio member of all other committees, except the Nominating Committee.
+The President-Elect shall be an ex-officio member of all other committees, except the Nominating and Awards Committee.
 The President-Elect shall also perform such other duties as may be assigned from time to time by the Board of Directors or the President.

 6.4 The Vice President: The Vice President shall be a member of the Board of Directors and shall perform the duties of the President in the absence or incapacity of the President and President-Elect, and will perform such other duties as may be assigned by the Board of Directors or President.
-The Vice President will serve as an ex-officio member of all committees, except the Nominating Committee.
+The Vice President will serve as an ex-officio member of all committees, except the Nominating and Awards Committee.

 6.5 The Secretary: The Secretary shall be a member of the Board of Directors and shall be responsible to give notice of and attend all meetings of the Society; to keep minutes and a record of their activities; to conduct all correspondence and to carry into execution all orders, votes and resolutions not otherwise committed; to keep a list of the members of the Society; and to otherwise and perform all other duties that pertain to the office of the Secretary.
 The Secretary shall also perform such other duties as may be prescribed by the Board of Directors from time to time.